-My second close encounter with a sow and two cubs (worst scenario possible) was on the Tonquin Valley trail.
+My second close encounter with a sow and two cubs (the worst scenario possible) was on the Tonquin Valley trail.
 I was followed by her for good 15 minutes, but luckily she wasn’t showing any signs of aggression.

 The third time I spotted a grizzly on a hike was on the trail up to Smutwood Peak.
 I’ve got to admit viewing them from the safety of a car is much more enjoyable.

 In Alberta, they can often be sighted around Lake Louise & the Bow Valley Parkway, from the Gondola in Lake Louise, in Kananaskis Country (Highway 40 & 742), and along Maligne Lake Road in Jasper.

 Setting off early in the morning can be really advantageous.
-Due to less overnight traffic, they aren’t scared away from the road by the sheer volume of tourists or parks authorities.
-Their estimated numbers are as follows: 65 in Banff National Park, 109 in Jasper, 11-15 in Yoho National Park and 9-16 in Kootenay National Park.
+Due to less overnight traffic, they aren’t scared away from the road by the sheer volume of tourists or park authorities.
+Their estimated numbers are as follows: 65 in Banff National Park, 109 in Jasper, 11-15 in Yoho National Park, and 9-16 in Kootenay National Park.

 If you’re not lucky enough to spot one in the wild, there’s also a Grizzly Bear Sanctuary in Golden, BC that you can visit on a trip from Banff.

 Season: April – October

 2. Black Bears

-If you go out driving early in the morning on the Olympic Drive in Whistler (not in the Rockies), Clearwater Road in Wells Gray Provincial Park, Pyramid Lake Road and Edith Cavell Road in Jasper, the Bow Valley Parkway or Highways 40 or 742 in Kananaskis you’ll have a decent chance to spot one.
+If you go out driving early in the morning on Olympic Drive in Whistler (not in the Rockies), Clearwater Road in Wells Gray Provincial Park, Pyramid Lake Road and Edith Cavell Road in Jasper, the Bow Valley Parkway or Highways 40 or 742 in Kananaskis you’ll have a decent chance to spot one.

 Season: April – October

 3. Mountain Goats

 As the name suggests, you’ll find them in the mountains.
-Dotted all over the place, keep an eye for them whilst you’re trekking.
+Dotted all over the place, keep an eye out for them whilst you’re trekking.
 They love steep ledges away from predators.